ffrouin/suspicious/backend/processors/README.md

 ## Launch requirements

 Backend processors take two launch args :
-* tag : this tag will be used as a threat target as a reference of real host present in logs.
-This allow you
+* tag : this tag will be used as a threat target, a reference to real host present in logs.
+This allow you to masquerade real host data in your reports.
 * hist_dir : root directory of the timelined csv tree.

 ## Output